NEW: Authorities are using jackhammers to tear apart the basement floor, sources say

-Authorities said both new and old information led them to a carpenter and part-time handyman who met Etan the day before he disappeared and gave the boy a dollar.
+Authorities said both new and old information led them to Miller, a part-time handyman, who met Patz the day before he disappeared and gave him a dollar.
+Miller faces no charges in connection with the disappearance.

-It was interest in the carpenter that prompted authorities to bring a cadaver dog to a SoHo basement, where Etan apparently encountered the 42-year-old carpenter, according to a source with knowledge of the investigation.
-The dogs picked up the scent of human remains, the source said.
+It was interest in the carpenter that prompted authorities to bring a cadaver dog about 10 days ago to a SoHo basement, where Patz apparently had encountered the carpenter, then 42, according to a source with knowledge of the investigation.
+The dog picked up a human scent in the basement, where the man had a workshop.

-Late Thursday, authorities set up a grid in the basement and were using jackhammers to rip up the concrete floor.
+Late Thursday, authorities set up a grid in the basement and planned to rip up the concrete floor.
 They also took out part of the back wall of the basement, an unoccupied area beneath what was once a restaurant.

-"We're looking for human remains, clothing or other personal effects of Etan Patz," New York Police Department spokesman Paul Browne said of the current investigation.
-"It's a very painstaking process."
+“We’re looking for human remains, clothing or other personal effects of Etan Patz,” New York police Deputy Commissioner Paul Browne said of the current investigation.
+“It’s a very painstaking process.”

 In 2010, Manhattan District Attorney Cyrus Vance Jr. said his office decided to take another look at the decades-old mystery.
 FBI leads were then culled from that case file, sources said.

-The investigation, which has often been described as a milestone case that helped draw the plight of missing children into the national consciousness, garnered headlines as authorities splashed the child's image on the sides of milk cartons in the hopes of gathering more information.
+The investigation garnered national headlines as authorities splashed the child’s image on the sides of milk cartons in the hopes of gathering more information, then a novel approach.

 It’s thought to be the first time that step was taken for a missing child.